Hello my old, friendly room of thoughts.

 "What?" she replied breathlessly as he stepped closer.

-"I believe that the financial sector is an irresponsible exchange of money which is fundamentally flawed, marked by greed and irrationality: an irrationality which is at odds with the d
+"I believe that the financial sector is an irresponsible exchange of money which is fundamentally flawed, marked by greed and irrationality: an irrationality which is at odds with the dominant neoliberal economic governing regime."

 She gazed at his sensible leather shoes as he stepped closer again.
 She could see his crooked tie, and as he reached out with one hand and brushed away a stray lock of her curly golden tresses she felt a blush steal into her already rosy cheeks.